Back To Top

 Because Aha Media applied SEO nest practices, search engines serve blog posts to UCLA’s intended audience.
 The site received 6,559 referrals from search engines in its first year.
 By year three, the number increased to 18,970.
 The content increased page views by 69% and direct traffic by 148%.

-5. Measurement (Show ’em the Data)
+5. Measurement (show them the data)

 Let your numbers tell the story.
 Show the reader what you measured and how you measured it.
 Healthcare decision-makers may have enjoyed your case study so far, but the numbers can drive your point home.